 The Contracting Party is responsible for ensuring due compliance by the Service Facilitator of the applicable terms and conditions of the Agreement as if it was a Party to the Agreement and accepts all liability resulting from the Service Facilitator’s violation of any of the terms and conditions set out in the Agreement.

-Where the branding is not solely that of the Contracting Party, and all the above criteria except for point 9.2 c) are met, Redistribution licence Fees or White Label Service Fees will apply for each additional brand, as applicable.
+Where the branding is not solely that of the Contracting Party, and all the above criteria except for point 9.2 c) are met, Redistribution Licence Fees or White Label Service Fees will apply for each additional brand, as applicable.

 MyMarketData